|Salary:||£32,348 to £35,333 per annum|

 |Closes:||19th February 2023|

-The Academic Section is part of the University's Professional Services and is headed by the Academic Registrar.
-The Section is responsible for managing all aspects of student and academic administration and plays a central role in delivering the University's commitment to excellence in education across the institution.
+The Academic Section is part of the University’s Professional Services and is headed by the Academic Registrar.
+It is responsible for managing all aspects of student and academic administration and plays a central role in delivering the University’s commitment to excellence in education across the institution.
 The main directorates of the Academic Section are: Academic Services and Student Life.